 He is the best-selling author of THE PURPOSE EFFECT: Building Meaning in Yourself, Your Role and Your Organization as well as FLAT ARMY: Creating a Connected and Engaged Organization.
-A renowned speaker, Dan has presented at multiple TED events and also writes for Forbes, Harvard Business Review, Psychology Today and The Huffington Post.
+A renowned speaker, Dan has presented at multiple TED events and also writes for Forbes, Harvard Business Review and The Huffington Post.
 In 2018 Thinkers 50 placed Dan on its “On the Radar” list.
 Dan and his wife, Denise, have three young children (aka goats) and live in Victoria, Canada.
 He is also an Adjunct Professor at the University of Victoria.
-His next book, OPEN to THINK: Slow Down, Think Creatively, and Make Better Decisions, will publish on September 8, 2018.
+His next book, OPEN to THINK: Slow Down, Think Creatively, and Make Better Decisions, will publish on September 11, 2018.

 Author, Speaker, Chief Envisioner

 Dan is the best-selling author of FLAT ARMY: Creating a Connected and Engaged Organization (May, 2013) and THE PURPOSE EFFECT: Building Meaning in Yourself, Your Role and Your Organization (May, 2016).
 He is Chief Envisioner of TELUS Transformation Office; a future-of-work consulting group that helps organizations enhance corporate culture, leadership, learning, work styles & collaboration practices.
 His next book, OPEN to THINK, publishes September 11, 2018.